 Temari are unique, beautiful, colorful gifts.
 Attractive hanging as a single ornament, grouped in a bowl, used in a centerpiece, given as a housewarming gift, or simply to hold and admire, they will be treasured for many years.

 Years ago, Julie and Eve were classmates at the Boulder Potters Guild.
-Her passion for clay subsequently led her to create her own home studio in Longmont, where she applies her hand-building skills and sense of whimsy to making delightful decorative and functional pieces.
+Julie’s passion for clay subsequently led her to create her own home studio in Longmont, where she applies her hand-building skills and sense of whimsy to making delightful decorative and functional pieces.

 Now a Guild member and a teacher there, Julie says “I am drawn to texture and find my roots coming through in my work.
 I am inspired by nature and by the patterns of repetition: the simplicity of a house, the design formed by bicycle gears, the delicate texture in a leaf, the rolling rocks in a rambling stone wall, and the ridges on a sea turtle’s shell.”

 Artisan Renée McDougall of Longmont became interested in crafting with glass while working at the Stained Glass Supply Company.
 She works mostly in fused glass, a process that can take up to 11 hours from start to finish.
-Renée uses her home studio for crafting many different glass pieces, from jewelry to bowls and hanging art.
+Renée uses her home studio for crafting many different glass pieces, from jewelry to bowls, trays and hanging art.